ccev/stopwatcher/README.md

 Discord Webhooks for new Stops, Gyms and Portals.
 Will also help with updating names/images and deleting Stops that turned into Gyms.

 ## Notes
-- This project is brand new, so very little testing has been done.
+- This project is pretty new, so there's a high chance for errors.
+If you have any questions, feel free to DM me on Discord (Malte#3333)
-- BACKUP YOUR DATABASE just in case - again; very little testing has been done.
-- python3.6 only
-- **DO NOT FORGET TO RUN `init.py` BEFORE RUNNING `stop_watcher.py` FOR THE FIRST TIME**!
-- I recommend having an automated Ingress Scraper running if you enable anything related to portals
+- Only tested for python3.6 - no idea if anything is working on other python versions
+- The Script will work perfectly fine if you don't track Portal.
+I do still recommend to have an extra Portal Scraper Script running.
-- Both `stop_watcher.py` and `init.py` can be run with `-c whatever.ini` to use a custom config file.
+- `stop_watcher.py`, `edit_watcher.py` and `init.py` can be run with `-c whatever.ini` to use a custom config file.
 Should help if you want to use the script for multiple areas or discord channels

 ## Usage
 1. `git clone https://github.com/ccev/stopwatcher.git && cd stopwatcher`, `pip[3[.6]] install -r requirements.txt`, then copy and rename `default.ini.example` to `default.ini` and configure everything.
 Refer to the table below if you're not sure about specific variables.
 2. IMPORTANT: Before you even touch `stop_watcher.py`, run `init.py` once!
 This will fill in the cache files with all stops/gyms/portals in your database.
 3. After configuring `default.ini` and running `init.py` you can start the main script using `python[3[.6]] stop_watcher.py`
 4. Set up [ClarkyKent's ingress scraper](https://github.com/ClarkyKent/ingress_scraper) and have it running every few hours to get working webhooks for new portals

+## Edit Watcher
+There's an additional script in this repo, the `edit_watcher.py`.
+This will track any changes made to Portal titles, locations and images in your given area and send them to the given Webhook.
+Note that this only works for Portals.

+To enable it, go to the `[Edit Watcher]` part of your config file and fill in `EXTRA_PORTAL_DB_NAME`, `EXTRA_PORTAL_TABLE` and `WEBHOOK_URL`.
+The first two options are the names for an additional table needed.
+I recommend to put your manualdb name for `EXTRA_PORTAL_DB_NAME` and `editwatcher_portals` for `EXTRA_PORTAL_TABLE`.
+The Script will create the table for you.
+For additional info, please refer to the table below.

 ## Static Maps
 ### Examples